cgdsoftware/.github/profile/README.md

 assistance on version upgrades

-up to 4 hours / month of remote desktop sessions and call conferences with your team

 direct communication via Slack during our office hours

 The support services are provided by a team of 4 members.